 Mixing the baking soda with water is the best way to do it.
 You add ½ teaspoon of baking soda to 4 ounces(120ml) of water and stir thoroughly until the baking soda is mixed through.
 You can do this every 2 hours, but you shouldn’t consume over 3 ½ teaspoons per day.

 The main reason you don’t want to consume more than 3 ½ teaspoons per day is because of the salt (sodium) content of the baking soda.
 This is also why if you are a frequent heartburn sufferer baking soda isn’t the best long-term solution.
 Check the section further below to see advice for treating the root cause.
+As an alternative to the baking soda alkaline water can be off similar aid – Alkaline Water benefits.

 Important Note – Don’t Use Baking Powder Instead of Baking Soda